Ardesco/Query/README.md

         <version>1.0.0</version>
         <scope>test</scope>
     </dependency>

+When you create your driver object you will need let the Query object know about it like this:

+    Query.initQueryObjects(driver);

-Then just create a basic query object in your page object:
+Then just create a basic query object in your page object when you want to use it:

     Query query = newQuery(By.id("foo");